SeUniVr/PLC-RE/README.md

 ## 4.1 Data processing

 Execute the script 	**convertoCSV.py** then **mergeDatasets.py** to convert the JSON files to a CSV datasets.
-The resulted files are savec in the directory PLC_CSV.
+The resulted files are saved in the directory PLC_CSV.

 ## 4.2 Invariant inference